Autism spectrum disorder

-Autism spectrum disorder is a complex condition that impacts brain development and affects a person's social relationships, communication, interests and behaviour.
+Autism impacts each person differently.
+Autism is a complex condition that impacts brain development.
+It can impact social interactions, communication, interests or behaviour.